-In 2017/18 as we remember the 100th anniversary of the U.S. entry into World War I, it is also important that we remember some of the local memorials erected after the war that honor the soldiers, sailors, marines and nurses who served our country with distinction in the conflict.
-The following story, taken from the pages of The Weekly Reflex, is one of them
+In 2017/18 we remember the 100th anniversary of the U.S. entry into World War I, it is also important that we remember some of the local memorials erected after the war that honor the soldiers, sailors, marines, and nurses who served our country with distinction in the conflict.
+The following story, taken from the pages of The Weekly Reflex, is one of them.

 "In the office of The Weekly Reflex there hangs a large sheet of paper of unusual historic value.
 It was printed during the Liberty Loan campaign and contains a small print of the photo of many of the Davis County boys who answered the call of 1917 to enter the world war.
 These picked men, the pride of the county and the flower of her manhood stepped forth 454 strong and offered their lives for home, country and freedom.
 In doing this, they forever inaugurated themselves in the hearts of their countrymen and earned a place of honor in the glorious history of a free people.

 "Deep and heartfelt expressions of pride and gratitude were upon the lips of the people of Davis County as their brave sons heroically went forth.
 The spirit of patriotism ran high and a sincere desire to honor those who offered themselves on the alter of liberty was universal.
 An object lesson in love of country was beautifully portrayed among us.
 A move is on foot to preserve that object lesson in patriotism and loyalty to country that it may be a constant and enduring reminder to our growing youth and succeeding generations.